DanPearce/CI_PP3_Battleships/README.md

 2. Return to the main menu - which loads the main menu

 #### Play Game
 When the game is loaded the user is again presented with the title of the game on a 'new'/cleared screen and is shown a visual representation of their board!
-This will be the board they are prompted to place thier ships!
+This will be the board they are prompted to place their ships!

 The computer in the background will randomly place its ships when play game is selected.

 #### Place Ships - User Prompting
-Just after the user can see thier board, they will be prompted to place their ships - and will be told each time how many spaces wide their ships will be.
+Just after the user can see their board, they will be prompted to place their ships - and will be told each time how many spaces wide their ships will be.

-The user will then be asked if they'd like to place their ship Vertically(V), or Horizontially(H), which row(1-8) they'd like to select and which column(A-H) they'd like to select.
+The user will then be asked if they'd like to place their ship Vertically (V), or Horizontally (H), which row (1-8) they'd like to select and which column (A-H) they'd like to select.

 The ships that are placed will be visually represented by 'X' 's on the board.